webpack-contrib/postcss-loader/README.md

 }
 ```

-> If you are using babel 6 compiler and up you need to do the following in order for setup to work
+> If you are using Babel >= v6 you need to do the following in order for the setup to work

-> * It is suggested to have only **default** export per style module
+> 1. Add [babel-plugin-add-module-exports] to your configuration
-> * You need to add [babel-plugin-add-module-exports] to you configuration
+> 2. You need to have only one **default** export per style module

 If you use JS styles without `postcss-js` parser, you can add `exec` parameter: